The Ballad of Tam Lin

 "Quite all right," said the fairy, dusting himself off.
 "In fact, if you wanted to go on with what you were saying…"

+Janet skirted away.
 "No, that's okay, I found the one I want.
 I think."
-Trotting over to the white steed, she pulled Tam Lin out of his saddle (rather harder than was necessary, he felt), straightened up, brushed her bangs back out of her face, and said, "Ahem, yes, as I was saying, this man is mine.
-If you any of you would challenge me for the right to him, then show me all the power of your fairy magick or else disperse from this place, but so long as I remain here you'll not pay your tithe with his fair flesh."
+Trotting over to the white steed, she pulled Tam Lin out of his saddle (rather harder than was necessary, he felt), straightened up, brushed her bangs out of her face, and said, "As I was saying, this man is mine.
+If you any of you would challenge me for the right to him, then show me all the power of your fairy magic, or else disperse.”

 The Queen pointed at Tam Lin and said, "That man, or that beast?"

-Janet heard a snarl and a growl, and when she looked she saw that Tam Lin had become a savage lion, his great claws and shining white fangs bared.
+Janet heard a snarl, and when she looked she saw that Tam Lin had become a savage lion, his great claws and shining white fangs bared.
 For a moment feared seized her heart, but Tam Lin had warned her about such tricks.
-Rather than run, she threw her arms around the lion's neck, seizing him by the mane and hugging him to her body.
+Rather than run, she threw her arms around the lion's neck, seizing him by the mane and hugging him tight.
 The beast grew immediately tame.

 The Queen made a gesture and Janet felt the body of the lion shrink away.
 Now in its place there was a great, writhing serpent, and it twined its coils around her, threatening to squeeze the life out of her.
-But Janet, still prepared by Tam Lin's coaching, seized the snake behind its head and held it still.
-Then, very gently, she kissed the serpent on its lips.
+But Janet, still prepared by Tam Lin's coaching, seized the snake behind its and kissed it.
 The coils hung loose around her.
 The assembled fairies could not suppress a murmur of admiration, though they quieted when they saw the Queen bristle.

 The Queen pointed to Tam Lin again and now the snake became a red-hot brand, burning with her fury.
 If Janet did not let go, her flesh would be scorched to the bone.
 The Queen smiled; she knew she had won.
 Janet had only seconds to reacts, so she did the only thing there was to do: She dropped the brand.